circleci/circleci-docs/jekyll/_ccie/gpu-configuration.md

 ---
 layout: enterprise
 section: enterprise
-title: "Installing GPU Builders"
+title: "Setting up GPU Builders"
-category: [installation]
+category: [advanced-config]
 order: 6
-description: "How to install CircleCI Enterprise LXC on Ubuntu 14.04"
+description: "How to set up CircleCI GPU builders"
 ---

 This document list the various commands you can use to install GPUs that may be accessed by containers running in your fleet in the following sections: